What Do Polynesian Tattoos Represent?

 The Samoan malu tattoo

-The term patutiki translates as "drawn figures", and it defines the traditional Marquesan tattoo.
-It's a very bold style of tattooing, with consistent presence of solid black parts, aimed at protecting and empowering by striking fear into enemies and collecting mana (more on this later):
+The term patutiki translates as "drawn figures."
+This defines the traditional Marquesan full-body tattoo.
+It's a very bold style with consistent solid black parts, aimed at protecting and empowering by striking fear into enemies and collecting mana (life force).

 The Marquesan patutiki full body tattoo

-Traditional Hawaiian tattoos as depicted upon first contacts incorporated checkered patterns on the pec and often the left side, to recall the woven shields carried by warriors on the left hand (opposite to the right hand, which held the weapons):
+Traditional Hawaiian tattoos, as seen on first contact, incorporated checkered patterns on the chest (pecs) and often the left side.
+This design was meant to recall the woven shields carried by warriors on their left hand, offering spiritual defense.

 Hawaiian tattoo protection breastplate

-Mana can be inherited by birth, and it can be increased by means of following a conduct based on established rules aimed at the prosperity of the whole community.
+Mana can be inherited by birth and increased by following a proper conduct aimed at the prosperity of the whole community.
 The community is always held above the individual.
+This collectivist approach was essential for colonizing the Pacific, a feat that took whole clans and generations to achieve.

-Tattoos are an important part of this, where family history gets often portrayed using specific symbols that connect one generation to the next in an age-long tradition that gives each individual a place and a role within the community, in the pursuit of a greater goal.
+In a society without a written alphabet, tattoos are an important part of the graphic arts used to pass on the body of lore to new generations.
+The tattoo portrays family history using specific symbols that connect one generation to the next.
+This tradition gives each individual a place and a role within the community.

-That's why we so often see ancestors represented in Polynesian tattoos: it helps passing their mana on to their descendants, and keeping their memory alive bridging past, present and future together.
+This is why we so often see ancestors represented in Polynesian tattoos.
+It helps passing their mana on to their descendants, keeping their memory alive, and bridging past, present and future together.

 Polynesian tattoo symbols representing ancestors